srmds/CoreData-CRUD-Swift-5.0-example/README.md

 The `Persistency Manager` can be seen as the communicator to the persistent store coordinator.

+### More info
 More Core Data basics can be found [here](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdBasics.html#//apple_ref/doc/uid/TP40001650-TP1)

+A great tutorial on Design patterns can be found [here.](http://www.raywenderlich.com/86477/introducing-ios-design-patterns-in-swift-part-1)
+Note, that the pattern used in this project is inspired by these tutorials, with special remark on the facade design pattern.

 ## TODO